eqzip/eqchains/README.md

-EQCOIN is a decentralized, peer-to-peer cryptocurrency which enables you to easily send money online.
+EQCOIN is next generation decentralized, peer-to-peer cryptocurrency which enables you to easily send money online.
 EQCOIN is completely anonymous, decentralized, and extremely secure.
 EQCOIN is hosted by the EQCOIN Foundation.
-10% of the equity belongs to EQZIP.
-20% of the equity belong to miners.
-70% of the equity belongs to the Xun Wang Trust Fund(The beneficiary is Xun Wang and his family.
+10% of the equity belongs to EQZIP Inc. 20% of the equity belong to miners.
+70% of the equity belongs to Xun Wang Trust Foundation(The beneficiary is Xun Wang and his family.
 Xun Wang has 100% decision-making power.
 Family members receive a corresponding return based on their contribution.).

 /**
  *